 More bitter in taste, bancha has the lowest caffeine content of all green tea varieties.
 It is harvested from the same tree as sencha but later in the season, making it one of the cheapest, most commonly found green teas out there.

 When the tea leaf is harvested to make black tea, enzymes are activated, resulting in oxidation, leading to a withering of the leaves.
-Depending on the specific temperature and humidity controls, the leaves brown, and the desired taste and aroma is achieved.
+Depending on the specific temperature and humidity controls, the leaves rown, and the desired taste and aroma is achieved.
 Since black teas are oxidized, the catechins originally present are converted to theaflavins.
 While the high catechin content in green tea is a major health benefit, studies have shown that theaflavins are just as powerful antioxidants, making black tea a perfect choice if you are needing a boost of caffeine but still want the antioxidant power.

 Black tea with bergamot oil.